sugu0312/BookStoreManagement/README.md

 # **BookStoreManagement**
--The aim of the project is to perform the basic CRUD operations.
+- The aim of the project is to perform the basic CRUD operations.
 - Spring initializer war used to create a spring boot application project.

 # ![spring io](https://github.com/sugu0312/BookStoreManagement/assets/139035083/7da20146-b2ab-4b98-993c-57421efed1b4)